sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

   caption="Cody chat with Gemini 1.5 Flash"
 />

-## Quickly add @<codebase> and @<file> to chat
+## Quickly add @codebase and @file to chat

-As you’re chatting with Cody, you can prompt Cody to use specific context by typing @&lt;repository> or @&lt;file>.
+As you’re chattingwith Cody, oucan prompt Cody to use specific context by typing @&lt;repository> or @&lt;file>.
 When you start a _new_ chat with Cody, both your current repository and current file are pre-populated in the chat window.

 We’re making it easier to add these @-mentions to the chat window for followup messages (or in case you accidentally delete them).